sensu/sensu-docs/content/sensu-go/5.15/reference/backend.md

 | jwt-public-key-file |      |
 -------------|------
-description  | path to the PEM-encoded public key to use to verify JWT signatures. _NOTE: JWTs signed with the internal symmetric secret key will continue to be verified with that key._ type         | String default      | `""` required     | false, unless `jwt-private-key-file` is defined
+description  | Path to the PEM-encoded public key to use to verify JWT signatures. _NOTE: JWTs signed with the internal symmetric secret key will continue to be verified with that key._ type         | String default      | `""` required     | false, unless `jwt-private-key-file` is defined